 Subsequent to the acquisition of the Lower Makefield Township parcel, the Commission purchased an adjoining privately owned residential property that includes a stone residence dating from 1799.

 1799 House – This former residence at 1167 Woodside Road was purchased by the Commission from private owners in late September 2016.
 According to property records, the stone structure at this location dates to 1799.
 The plan is to save the building and readapt it for public use in the canal park setting as part of the administrative building/park-and-ride project.
-A connector path will be installed to connect the house with the park-and-ride lot.
+A connector path has been installed to connect the house with the park-and-ride lot.